-Party or relevant jurisdiction Canada Title of project Use of stable isotopes to assess long-term changes in marine trophic ecology of Atlantic salmon (Salmo salar) Objective of research project To assess trophic and dietary information through analyses of stable isotope signatures of carbon and nitrogen (□13C and 15N) from previously compiled scale samples of various stocks of Atlantic salmon; To compare isotopic signatures within (temporal) and among (spatial) stocks to infer differences in salmon feeding ecology in time and space; To examine evidence for any environmental influences on trends in isotopic signatures; To examine linkages with stable isotopic signatures with trends in abundance of salmon.
-Brief description of research project Recent investigations have proposed that marine food webs have changed dramatically owing to ever-increasing and unsustainable levels of exploitation - the so-called 'fishing down marine food webs' hypothesis - while others have provided evidence of trophic cascades.
-In addition, evidence exists for dramatic changes in ocean climate conditions in the northwest Atlantic, particularly during the early 1990s, prompting some to suggest there has been a marine climate regime shift.
-Ocean climate conditions have been shown to affect productivity and survival of Atlantic salmon.
-Salmon are considered opportunistic feeders during the marine life-history phase, often targeting prey in the upper end of the size spectrum, with a preference for fish over crustaceans should both be available.
-Thus, the species lends itself well to studies associated with marine environmental conditions and food web interactions.
-Accordingly, long-term variability in the trophic ecology of Atlantic salmon were examined using analyses of stable isotope signatures of carbon and nitrogen ($\delta\Box^{13}C$; $\delta\Box^{15}N$).
-Specifically, changes in stable isotope signatures were evaluated for evidence of Pauly's food web hypothesis and also in relation to variation in marine climate conditions in the north Atlantic over the past several decades.
-These analyses should provide an additional means to understand, in whole or in part, observed variability in abundance and survival of various stocks of Atlantic salmon.
-Dates during which research took place 2006 - 2007 Area in which research took place Project has examined stable isotope signatures from six (6) Newfoundland salmon stocks, two (2) Maritime stocks and one (1) Quebec north shore population.
-In addition, to provide a greater geographic contrast with Eastern Canadian populations, analyses have also been carried out on a north European stock that empties into the Barents Sea, the River Tana (Teno).
+Project No. C8 Status: Completed Party or relevant jurisdiction Canada Title of project Use of stab le isotopes to assess long-term changes in marine trophic ecol ogy of Atlantic salmon (Salmo salar) Objective of research project To assess stable iso from pre- Atlantic To comp (spatial) time and To exam in isotop To exam in abund s trophic and dietary information through analyses of otope signatures of carbon and nitrogen (\Box^{13} C and 15 N) eviously compiled scale samples of various stocks of salmon; oare isotopic signatures within (temporal) and among stocks to infer differences in salmon feeding ecology in space; ine evidence for any environmental influences on trends ic signatures; ine linkages with stable isotopic signatures with trends ance of salmon.
+Brief description of research project Recent invest changed drat levels of exp webs' hypoth cascades.
+In climate cond early 1990s, climate regin affect produ considered of phase, often with a prefer Thus, the spe environment long-term va examined us nitrogen (δ signatures v hypothesis a conditions in analyses show or in part, ob tigations have proposed that marine food webs have matically owing to ever-increasing and unsustainable ploitation - the so-called 'fishing down marine food nesis - while others have provided evidence of trophic addition, evidence exists for dramatic changes in ocean itions in the northwest Atlantic, particularly during the prompting some to suggest there has been a marine ne shift.
+Ocean climate conditions have been shown to ctivity and survival of Atlantic salmon.
+Salmon are opportunistic feeders during the marine life-history targeting prey in the upper end of the size spectrum, ence for fish over crustaceans should both be available. ecies lends itself well to studies associated with marine al conditions and food web interactions.
+Accordingly, riability in the trophic ecology of Atlantic salmon were ing analyses of stable isotope signatures of carbon and 13 C; $\delta \Box^{15}$ N).
+Specifically, changes in stable isotope were evaluated for evidence of Pauly's food web and also in relation to variation in marine climate the north Atlantic over the past several decades.
+These ald provide an additional means to understand, in whole served variability in abundance and survival of various antic salmon.
+Dates during which research took place 2006 - 2007 Area in which research took place Project has Newfoundlar Quebec nort geographic c have also be into the Bare examined stable isotope signatures from six (6) and salmon stocks, two (2) Maritime stocks and one (1) in shore population.
+In addition, to provide a greater contrast with Eastern Canadian populations, analyses en carried out on a north European stock that empties nts Sea, the River Tana (Teno).
 Estimated number and weight of salmon retained N/A

 Resources

-Estimated cost of the £27,500.
-Project funded by Fisheries and Oceans Canada under the
+Estimated cost of the £27.5 K. Project funded by Fisheries and Oceans Canada under the

 research project International Governance of High Seas Fisheries program.
 Scientist

-time for analysis of about £5,000.
+time for analysis of about £5 K.

 Number of participating Two scientists: one from DFO Newfoundland Region, the other from

 scientists the University of Waterloo, Waterloo, Ontario, Canada.

 Name and e-mail address J. Brian Dempson

-of coordinating scientist dempsonb@dfo-mpo.gc.ca
+of co-ordinating scientist dempsonb@dfo-mpo.gc.ca

 in charge of project

 Details of research N/A

 vessels, e.g. name,

 registration, call sign and

 description of vessel

 Type and amount of gear N/A

 and other equipment to be

 used

 Details of any collaborating Samples obtained from the River Tana (Teno) were provided by

 countries scientists from Finland.